vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-sbdg/index.md

 1. Run `cf login`, and create or target your organization’s space.

-2. Run `cf marketplace -s p-cloudcache` to list your available VMware Tanzu GemFire plans.
+2. Run `cf marketplace -s p-cloudcache` to list your available VMware GemFire plans.
 Take note of the `service plan` as this will be your `<PLAN-NAME>` in the following step.
-Note that Tanzu GemFire was previously called Pivotal Cloud Cache).
+Note that VMware GemFire was previously called Pivotal Cloud Cache).

-3. Create a Tanzu GemFire service instance within the space with the following command:
+3. Create a VMware GemFire service instance within the space with the following command:

    `cf create-service p-cloudcache <PLAN-NAME> <SERVICE-INSTANCE-NAME>`